CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 \subsection{Turning Normalization into Segmentation}

-Can we use a compound normalization model to also do compound segmentation?
 Considering the scarcity of annotated compound segmentation data, it is infeasible to train a multilingual model directly on segmentation.
 Thus, we introduce a method to predict a segmentation given the normalized constituents.
 Let $\bm{x}$ be a word of length $n$.
 In addition, we have $k$ normalized compound constituents $\bm{c} = \{c_1, ..., c_k\}$ (e.g. predicted by the Stage 2 model).
 Our aim is to find boundaries $\bm{r} = \{r_0, ..., r_{k}\}$, $r_0 = 0$, $r_k = n$ giving rise to the segmentation $\bm{s} = \{\bm{x}[r_0:r_1], ..., \bm{x}[r_{k-1}:r_k]\}$.
 We approach this problem by minimizing the edit distance of each segment to its corresponding normalized constituent.
 This leads to an optimization problem where the cost $C(\bm{s})$ indicates the total edits needed to turn all segments into their corresponding normalized constituents:

 Here, $\mathcal{L}$ is an edit distance metric such as Levenshtein distance \citep{levenshtein1966binary}.
 The optimal segmentation $\bm{s}^{\star}$ is the segmentation with the minimal cost: $\bm{s}^{\star} = \mathop{\arg \min}_{\bm{s}} C(\bm{s})$.